Intro

 Management

-I prefer to use SSH and RDP for most tasks, but for physical host reboots (all drives are LUKS-encrypted), firmware changes and network connectivity troubleshooting I have a 4-host KVM with keyboard and mouse on an extendable shelf and a small display at hand with all cabling coupled in a tunnel next to the rack.
+I prefer to use SSH for most tasks (I tended to use RDP with the DC, but since I’ve set up Powershell Core over SSH, this has become redundant), but for physical host reboots (all drives are LUKS-encrypted), firmware changes and network connectivity troubleshooting I have a 4-host KVM with keyboard and mouse, and a small display at hand with all cabling coupled in a tunnel next to the rack.
 The rack has air cooling connected to a 12V thermostat.
 The Cisco switches utilised are 2960-X 48-port PoE+ models with 10G SFP ports and had horrendously loud cooling, so I replaced it with small quiet Noctua fans i wired myself that are placed in 3D-printed cases.